 Following the invasion, the Turkish Cypriots changed the Greek place names in northern Cyprus to Turkish, so that every location has at least two identifiers.
 When referring to places in northern Cyprus, I will use the Turkish name, followed by the Greek name in first usage.
 This is not to validate the name changes, only to help me with the directional signage!

-After dinner, I took the Kibhas shuttle bus to the Ercan (AIR-zhahn) airport and arrived just before Allie.
+After dinner, I took the Kibhas shuttle bus to the Ercan (AIR zhahn) airport and arrived just before Allie.
 It was wonderful to see her.
 We caught the bus back to Girne and relaxed at the hotel, Allie adjusting to the seven-hour difference in time zones.

 Day One: Loudspeakers from the Agha Cafer Pasha Mosque call the devout to prayer five times each day, starting at 4:30 a.m. (as we learned this morning).
 The breakfast at the hotel consists of boiled eggs, sausage, cheese, tomatoes, cucumbers, toast, and either coffee or tea.
 Afterward we walked around the Old Town to get our bearings.
 Bought gifts at the restored Lusignan-era Round Tower, once part of the city wall, including a talisman for my son, Nate, to ward off the evil eye.

-A hall off of the castle’s courtyard contains the Shipwreck Museum, exhibiting the remains of a Greek merchant ship from 300 BC, one of the oldest vessels ever to be recovered.
+A hall off of the castle’s courtyard contains the Shipwreck Museum, exhibiting the remains of a Greek merchant ship from 300 BCE, one of the oldest vessels ever to be recovered.
 In 1965 a diver discovered the ship, still carrying its cargo, mostly amphorae of wine.
 It was sailing to Cyprus when a storm wrecked it outside the harbor.

-Every night we enjoy live music drifting from a restaurant below our balcony window—guitar, hammered dulcimer, shepherd’s flute and bongo.
+Every night we enjoyed live music drifting from a restaurant below our balcony window—guitar, hammered dulcimer, shepherd’s flute, and bongo.
 Allie calls it gypsy jazz.
 We fall asleep to it every night.

 At the Ledra Street pedestrian crossing from the Turkish to the Greek side, we learned we were not allowed to pass without bringing our rental car along.
 It was rented in the south and I’m guessing they don’t want them abandoned on the north side of the buffer zone.
 We were told we must drive our car through a different checkpoint, if we wanted to visit.

 After circling and asking for directions, we found it, passed through and parked near the museum.
 Then I realized we didn’t have euros for the pay-and-display machine.
 Only Turkish liras.
-Found an ATM, went into a shop to convert euro bills to coins and finally made it to the museum.
+Found an ATM, went into a shop to convert euro bills to coins, and finally made it to the museum.
 See?
 A jigsaw.

-We drove a back road, single-lane, to Sazliköy, where we found a dirt road out-of-town to a small Byzantine church, Panagia Kyra.
+We drove a back road, single-lane, to Sazliköy, where we found a dirt road to a small Byzantine church, Panagia Kyra.
 Supposedly, the ruins of an ancient city surround the church but, as with most historical sites in northern Cyprus, it is unmarked and poorly maintained.

 On the way back to Girne, we stopped along the Old Coast Road near abandoned carob warehouses, so that Allie could dip her toes in the Mediterranean Sea.
 Carob used to be a major export of Cyprus.
 The carob tree produces edible pods that are ground to powder and used as a substitute for cocoa.

-Day Five: We drove east again, this time to the ruins of the ancient city-state of Salamis on the east coast.
+Day Five: We drove east again, this time to the ruins of the ancient city-state of Salamis on the coast.
 Salamis was supposedly founded by Teucer, son of Telamon, who dared not return home after the Trojan war because he had failed to avenge the death of his brother, Ajax.
 (Telamon, mentioned in the Illiad, was an Argonaut, one of Jason’s crew.)